dunstad/roboserver/documentation/protocol.md

 Messages are sent in JSON format and deserialized upon arrival.
 A message object has one key from a list here.
-The form of the value at that key isn't yet documented.
+The form of the value at that key is contained in the schemas for [messages from robots](../public/js/shared/fromRobotSchemas.js) and [messages from web clients](../public/js/shared/fromClientSchemas.js).

 ### sent from robot to server
 * message